 It's dinnertime, and you and your spouse or roommate want to find somewhere to eat.
 Your Google Home can help with that.
 Just figure out what you're looking for, and Google will give you some great recommendations.
 You can ask it nearly any combination of variables and you'll get a quick list of places to eat, from “What are the best pizza places near me?" to “Tell me the most popular cheesesteak shops in Philadelphia" to “Where can I get a beer?"

 And once you pick one from the list, your Home will give you the Google review rating, tell you the address and send directions to your phone.
-Need to make reservations?
-Ask Google to call the restaurant and you’ll be on the line in a jiffy.
+Need to make reservations or order curbside?
+Ask Home to grab you a seat with OpenTable, order delivery through Grubhub or snag a ride to pick up by saying, “OK Google, order an Uber."
+Google will even call the restaurant for you if you want to speak to a human.

 What's more important in an assistant than keeping track of your schedule?
 Your Google Home happens to be great at it.
 Google Home dips right into your Google Calendar, as well as any other connected calendar, to stay up to date on all your upcoming activities.